 Teaching fellows how to educate is a core mission of the Orthopaedic Trauma fellowship.

-One PGY3 resident is assigned to the orthopaedic trauma service full time, and one PGY2 resident is on the service two to three days per week.
+One PGY5 and one PGY3 resident is assigned to the orthopaedic trauma service full time.
 The service is also comprised of multiple advanced practice providers (nurse practitioners and physician assistants), of which three or four work on the service daily.
 There is also an ample complement of medical students on clerkship throughout the year.
 Fellows are an integral part of the trauma service’s educational endeavors.

 With an average of three-to-four operating rooms running daily, each Orthopaedic Trauma fellow has the freedom to choose which room they will cover on a daily basis to maximize educational benefit.
 This system provides the fellow an opportunity to be the primary surgeon on complex fellowship level fracture care cases, or choose a different room where they may serve in a faculty-like role by taking a junior resident through more straight-forward cases (eg, nailing of a long bone fracture).
 Although the fellow assumes greater responsibility in this educational scenario, faculty members remain in the operating room to evaluate the fellow’s teaching skills and assist as needed.